 There are different workshops and courses available for families who might want to learn more about alcohol or other drug use or mental health.

-Action Recovery Course (ARC) is a six week group program by Family Drug Help in Victoria which runs weekly for two hours, usually in the evening.
+InFocus is a six week group program by Family Drug and Gambling Help in Victoria.
+The group runs weekly online or in local community settings, usually in the evening.
 It covers topics such as ‘stages of change’, guilt and worry, setting boundaries, and planning for the future.
-Some groups may have a fee, which includes the program workbook.

 - To book into InFocus, phone Family Drug and Gambling Help at SHARC on 1300 660 068.

 - For more information about InFocus, visit the Family Drug and Gambling Help website

 Family Drug Support: Stepping Stones